Pontiac Firebird: 1971

+Engine selection saw the addition of Pontiac’s largest V8, the 455, available in the L75 325 hp version and the LS5 335 hp HO version.
+Both the 455 and 455 HO were available as engine options for the Firebird Formula, but the Trans Am received the 455 HO as standard equipment.

 1972

 During a 1972 strike, the Firebird (and the similar F-body Camaro) were nearly dropped.

-The 1972 model year saw minor changes.
+The 1972 model year saw minor cosmetic changes.
 A difference that differentiates a 1972 Firebird from the other 1970-73 Firebirds is the hexagonal honeycomb grille insert on the nose of the vehicle.

+1972 saw an industry-wide change to the way the engines were rated from the factory, with misleading SAE Gross horsepower ratings replaced by more accurate SAE Net figures.
+The compression ratio was also lowered for many engines to accept more environmentally friendly low-leaded fuel that had been mandated, further lowering power ratings.

 Engine options remained mostly unchanged, however, the L75 455 engine was dropped, but the LS5 455 HO remained as an option for the Formula and standard for the Trans Am.
 Pontiac advertised the 1972 455 HO as de-tuned to 300 hp, but the engine was unchanged from 1971.

 Starting in 1972, and continuing until 1977, the Firebird was only produced at the Norwood, Ohio, facility.